-THROWAWAY SOCIETY – EcoJustice Radio investigate the economics & inequity of plastic consumption once thrown away.
+THROWAWAY SOCIETY – EcoJustice Radio investigates recycling economics & the inequity of plastic consumption once thrown away.
 Does plastic truly get recycled and what is the burden of other countries?
 This is PART FOUR of a special seven-part series, called, “The Plastic Plague: Connecting the Dots between Extraction, Inequity, and Pollution.”
-Check out Part 1 – Part 2 – Part 3 – Part 5 – Part 6
+Check out Part 1 – Part 2 – Part 3 – Part 5 – Part 6 – Part 7

 More than 300 million tons of new plastic is produced annually and less than 10% is recycled.
 40% of the plastic produced is for packaging.
 China was the recycling destination for over 40% of the USA’s waste commodities.
 When they shuttered their doors to recycling imports, new opportunities popped up in other countries, but with it came the same issues of contamination, excess waste, and a dumping ground for the consequences of a “throwaway society.”